codemagic-ci-cd/codemagic-docs/content/integrations/kobiton-integration.md

 These capabitlies will allow Kobiton to detect which platform you want to you execute your test scripts with.
 Each device specific capabilities for Java can be found in the Kobiton devices list by clicking device settings and then Automation Settings.

-## How to upload apps to the Kobiton environment ?
+## How to upload apps to the Kobiton environment?

 **Step 1: **url** and **appPath** need to created to upload binaries to AWS S3 bucket by running the following cURL script: